beeberx/sst-anomaly-maps/README.md

 ## Authors and acknowledgment
-Project created by Dr Bee Berx.
+Project and code created by Dr Bee Berx.

 ## License
 Published under Open Government License.

+## Issues/Bugs
+If you come across any bugs or mistakes in the code, please raise a ticket/pull request to address these.

 ## Project status
 Under development.